AlibabaCloudDocs/elasticsearch/intl.en-US/Best Practices/Using ES-Hadoop/Use ES-Hadoop to enable Apache Spark to write data to and read data from Alibaba Cloud
         Elasticsearch.md

     }
     ```

-    If the command is successfully executed, the result shown in the following figure is returned.
+    If the command is successfully run, the result shown in the following figure is returned.

     ![Query result](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/6523836061/p180149.png)